cspickert/nanoc-git/README.md

 ## Does it work?

+**Consider this project alpha quality**.
 It works for me, but I can't make any guarantees for other users.
 It shouldn't do any damage (you can always revert to an earlier commit), but use it at your own risk.

 ## License